KQM-git/TCL/docs/evidence/general-mechanics/overworld.md

 * Ayaka A4 does not proc on the Rock: [Reens#9389](https://imgur.com/6lCKFdP)
 * Kazuha A4 does not proc on the Rock: [ShampooBrain#9583](https://imgur.com/a/hpfXL5o)
 * Mona Burst does not apply Omen to the Rock: [ShampooBrain#9583](https://imgur.com/a/4pElThX)
-* Rock is not affected by Zhongli RES shred or Lisa DEF shred: [Chameleon#9008](https://youtu.be/K71cGeGSQWM)
+* Rock is not affected by Zhongli RES Shred or Lisa DEF Shred: [Chameleon#9008](https://youtu.be/K71cGeGSQWM)

 _Glitches/Weird Stuff:_